-- Improved affordability manage/mitigate cost of living increases. - Improved Town/College relationship. - Better wayfinding and bike/ped accessibility to get into/out of the town, with options for shared micro-mobility. - Prevalent wildlife friendly horticultural practices. - Retaining the student population post-graduation. - Balanced growth that leads to additional range of housing options, but with an ongoing commitment to protecting open space. - Safe public drinking water supplies. - Most of the local watershed is protected through Town/College ownership.
+- Address the connecting corridors, which are currently aesthetically unpleasing with buildings that are not well maintained. - Expanded transit bus routes and frequency/expanded hours.
+More on-demand services and micro-transit services will be needed. - o Advance Transit provides no-fare services. - Need to address Wheelock Street.
+It divides the campus from downtown should make it people-centric. - Ensure that the town is resilient to a changing climate. - Raise awareness that people in Hanover live in a college town and vice versa use this awareness to build town/gown bridges. - Increased economic growth and broad prosperity mutual flourishing between social and natural resources. - Achievement of the Town's climate action goals by 2030. - Improved affordability manage/mitigate cost of living increases. - Improved College/Town relationship. - Better wayfinding and bike/ped accessibility to get into/out of the town, with options for shared micro-mobility. - Prevalent wildlife friendly horticultural practices. - Retaining the student population post-graduation. - Balanced growth that leads to additional range of housing options, but with an ongoing commitment to protecting open space. - Safe public drinking water supplies. - Most of the local watershed is protected through Dartmouth/Town ownership.

-Question #2: What do you most appreciate about Hanover?
+What do you most appreciate about Hanover?

-- Our citizen's civility, political leanings, and intelligence. - An attractive, walkable downtown. - ▶ The town is small and safe, with great schools a great place to raise a family. - Schools are well supported by the community. - Local cultural activities primarily supported by the Dartmouth College (e.g., Hopkins Center for the Arts) and regional cultural opportunities, including the Lebanon Opera House, Association for Visual Arts (AVA), CraftStudies, and Northern Stage. - Natural beauty, including that of the larger Upper Valley. - Landscape diversity and history of supporting conservation.
+- Our citizen's civility, political leanings, and intelligence. - An attractive, walkable downtown. - The town is small and safe, with great schools a great place to raise a family. - Schools are well supported by the community. - Local cultural activities primarily supported by the Dartmouth College (e.g., Hopkins Center for the Arts) and regional cultural opportunities, including the Lebanon Opera House, Association for Visual Arts (AVA), CraftStudies, and Northern Stage. - Natural beauty, including that of the larger Upper Valley. - Landscape diversity and history of supporting conservation. - Plethora and popularity of outdoor activities. - The quality and integrity of Town leadership and staff.
+Stable leadership. - A lot of people walk/bike. - Visioning with respect to equitable mobility, though this can be improved with respect to the disabled, elderly, and kids anyone that does not have the means to drive. - Visioning with respect to sustainability. - The Connecticut River is an asset. - One of the most, if not the most, diverse community in New Hampshire due to the student population and employees at Dartmouth-Hitchcock.